omarx11/omar11.sa/README.md

 ### How's the performance?

 From the beginning, my main focus was on speed and enhancing performance.
 This involved measures such as minimizing code size, optimizing images & using NEXT.js which has huge improvements overall.
 Like caching data requests & server-side rendering.
 This makes it faster in loading pages, and excellent for the user experience, in addition to a beautiful user interface & smooth animations.

-> I'm very proud of this project.
-I've learned a lot while developing it.

 ## Features